This handy guide includes information on French management culture, hierarchy, negotiations, and business etiquette in France.

 Dress Code in France

-Elegance is the keyword in this context: Men wear conservative suits and ties, and coloured, white as well as striped shirts.
+Elegance is the keyword in this context.
+Men wear conservative suits and ties.
 Women wear conservative suits, dresses and pant suits.
 Suit-jackets stay on in offices and restaurants.

 Wining and dining